pixelastic/meetups.pixelastic.com/app/_drafts/2015-07-07-humantalks-juillet-2015.md

 ## Make your business SPOF-less

-The second talk was from one of the founders of Jumboweb, a french web agency of 4 people.
+The second talk was from Alex Centa, one of the founders of Jumboweb, a french web agency of 4 people.
 The mostly do web and mobile custom applications.
 Their company is growing, which makes them have less and less time.
 They decided to start working remotely and gave us some feedback on how to make it go smoothly, even when something goes wrong.

 They realized that they had a lot of SPOFs in the way the did things.
 When you start looking for SPOFs, you find a lot of them.
 The A/C can be a SPOF during